![]() | ||

 Admins may view the status and balances of all special projects.
 To do so,

-Only approved special project requests/time sheet submissions will display in the grid.
+Approved time sheet submissions will display in the grid as "Usage".

 C. Best Practices